akimotokaito/hello-github/README.md

 # hello-github
 my first github repository

-this is the first edit readme
+this is the second edit readme